fmatthies/annotation-eval-suite/README.md

 `annotator01, annotator03, ...`

 After that, the program should be self-explanatory.
 You can cycle through documents and their sentences that have at least one annotation across all annotators.
 Furthermore you can see a table for the inter annotator agreements of the respective document.
 The measurements you can choose are `"strict", "approximate", "one vs. all"`.
+The first two calculate the average over all annotators in a one vs. one set up.
 The last uses a centroid approach and you can choose `threshold` and `boundary` values.

 ### Upcoming Features
 `to be filled`